 - Eye Imaging: Using various instruments, your eye doctor can view your tear film without having to touch your eye.

 - Schirmer Test: In this simple test, a doctor places a thin strip of paper underneath your eyelid in order to gauge tear production.

 - Tear Breakup Time Analysis: Using a small amount of dye, your doctor analyzes how your tears are distributed and how quickly they break up once they reach your eye’s surface.

 Depending on your test results, your doctor may recommend that you receive basic treatment for your dry eye symptoms before you undergo the LASIK procedure.
 Dry eye treatments are typically simple and non-surgical and include prescription eye drops, specialty supplements, and anti-inflammatory medications.

 If you do receive LASIK eye surgery, most doctors will recommend that you use lubricating eye drops in the weeks and months after your surgery.
 Taking flaxseed oil, fish oil, or eat food rich in Omega 3 fatty acids in the weeks before your LASIK procedure, can help improve your tear production.
 Taking these same oils after your LASIK procedure can help you maintain a sufficient amount of eye moisture.

 Have Questions?
 Talk To Houston’s Best LASIK Eye Surgeons

 There are many factors to consider before you receive LASIK eye surgery in Houston.
 To determine if LASIK eye surgery is right for you, schedule an appointment with the Houston LASIK experts and corneal specialists at Eye Center of Texas.
-They will guide you through your options and help you manage your dry eyes while offering you the safe, affordable care that is the Eye Center of Texas standard.
+Our Texas eye care team will guide you through your options and help you manage your dry eyes while offering you the safe, affordable care that is the Eye Center of Texas standard.

 Your path to clearer vision starts at Eye Center of Texas.
 Schedule your appointment today.